olivercarlson/simple-date-conversion/README.md

 ```
 solar birthdate < date one year ago ?
-return <div>"You got solar this year, good job!"</div> : return <div>"You've had solar for more than a year.
-Keep up the good work!"</div>
+return <div>You got solar this year, good job!</div> : return <div>You've had solar for more than a year.
+Keep up the good work!</div>
 ```